 Apple has removed Adblock Focus from the App Store, but Luna VPN is still there.
 The Android version of Adblock Focus was still in the Google Play Store at the time of this writing, along with Luna VPN, Mobile Data and Free and Unlimited VPN.
 BuzzFeed did not name any other Sensor Tower-associated apps.

 If you have one of these apps installed, you should obviously remove it.
-Our general advice is to not use any VPN mobile app that offers totally free, unlimited service, because it's got to make money some other way, and the quickest is by collecting and selling user behavioral patterns.
+Our general advice is to not use any VPN mobile app that offers totally free, unlimited service, because it's got to make money some other way, and the quickest is by collecting and selling user behavioural patterns.
 As the old adage goes, if you're not the customer, then you're the product.

 BuzzFeed News said Sensor Tower had created at least 20 smartphone apps with at least 35 million downloads since 2015.
 An Apple spokesperson told BuzzFeed News that several other apps associated with Sensor Tower had earlier been removed from the App Store, but didn't name them.